COVID-19 DECISION-MAKERS

 Coding

-I used this transcription text along with the videos themselves to code the data based on certain actions and where they occured (homepage, location page, etc.), including:
+I used the transcription text along with the videos themselves to code the data based on certain actions and where they occured (homepage, location page, etc.), including:

 Navigation: